 In the event that a supervisor is unable to respond to the scene of an incident involving the reported application of force, the supervisor is still expected to complete as many of the above items as circumstances permit.

-When an incident results in death, serious bodily harm, or great bodily harm, the supervisor shall immediately contact the Office of Independent Investigations pursuant to the procedures established by the Office of Independent Investigation (RCW 43.102.120).
+When an incident results in death, serious bodily harm, or great bodily harm, the supervisor shall immediately contact the office of independent investigations pursuant to the procedures established by the Office of Independent investigations (RCW 43.102.120).